Academic Catalog

 Experimental

-Supervised internship in a field agency, hospital or clinic.
-Designed to develop the student to a point of entry-level skills in the areas of assessment, counseling and staff participation.
-Students meet regularly with departmental supervisor.
+Supervised practicum and internship experience in a field agency, hospital or clinic.
+Designed to develop the student's skillset to point of entry-level skills in the areas of assessment, counseling and staff participation.
+Students meet regularly with departmental and site supervisor.
 Schedule near end of program.
-The course must include 600 hours of supervised clinical experience.
-Experience must meet following guidelines: 30-40 hours per week across a three month period OR 15-30 hours per week across a six month period.
+The Internship/Practicum course must include 700 hours of supervised clinical experience (100 hours of practicum, 600 hours of internship).
+Experience must meet the requirements outlined by the current licensure law.

 PSYC 685: 3 s.h.